alexwlchan/alexwlchan.net/src/_drafts/atomic-cross-filesystem-moves-in-python.md

 OSError: [Errno 18] Cross-device link: '/mnt/semele/hello.txt' -> '/mnt/dionysus/hello.txt'
 ```

-Error code 18 is what we want to retry -- this is a standard error number meaning "invalid cross-device link".
+Error code 18 is what we want to retry -- this is a standard Linux error number meaning "invalid cross-device link".
-We can use the [errno library](https://docs.python.org/3/library/errno.html) to get a named variable that's a little more explicit, like so:
+We can use the [errno library](https://docs.python.org/3/library/errno.html) to get 18 as a named variable that's a little less of a magic number, like so:

 ```python
 import errno